opencontainers/distribution-spec/spec.md

 A GET request to an existing manifest URL MUST provide the expected manifest, with a response code that MUST be `200 OK`.

+The `OCI-Content-Digest` header (or, as a fallback, `Docker-Content-Digest` header), if present on the response, returns the canonical digest of the uploaded blob which MAY differ from the provided digest.
+If the digest does differ, it MAY be the case that the hashing algorithms used do not match.
+See [Content Digests](./detail.md) for information on how to detect the hashing algorithm in use.
+Most clients MAY ignore the value, but if it is used, the client MUST verify the value against the uploaded blob data.

 If the manifest is not found in the registry, the response code MUST be `404 Not Found`.

 ##### Pulling Blobs